robcarver17/skipperman/docs/patrol_boat_help.md

 # Warnings

+## Active warnings

 There are two types of checks that Skipperman will do, and you can see if there are any resulting warnings by clicking ►Warnings.

 - Does every boat have a qualified driver on for every day?
 - Is every volunteer qualified for their role?

+Warnings appear sorted by priority, and then by category.

+You can eithier *clear* warnings, or click on them to be *ignored* (and then press `Save changes to warnings`).
+To clear warnings:

+- Add a driver where one is missing
+- Set a volunteer qualification in the [qualifications table](#qualifications-table)) or in the [volunteer rota](volunteer_rota_help.md), or [edit volunteer page](view_individual_volunteer_help.md).

+## Ignored warnings

+Warnings that have been ignored appear here.
+You can 'unignore' them by clicking the checkbox and pressing `Save changes to warnings`.

 # Copying